In this article, we will delve a bit deeper into product taxonomies and how they relate to product information management (PIM).

 What is product taxonomy?

-Broadly speaking, we understand a ‘taxonomy’ (Greek for: ‘laws of ordering’) to be an authoritative, restricted list of terms, names, labels, or categories, where each term is for a single unambiguous concept.
+Broadly speaking, we understand a ‘taxonomy’ (Greek for: ‘laws of ordering’) to be an authoritative, restricted list of terms, names, labels, or categories, where each term is for a single unambiguous concept (Encyclopedia of Knowledge Organization).
 Practically speaking, when it comes to your website, imagine for example a curious customer looking for the latest men’s swim shorts.
 You could imagine that he or she would go through the following categories: